nora-maleki/conformity-of-norms-replication/writing/Experimental_Design.md

 ## Design
 We will use a 2x2 between subjects design, so we will have two independent variables with two levels each.
 (See: Table in Procedure)

 The first independent variable will be the presentation of the descriptive norm.
-On the first level we will only present the descriptive norm of the ingroup, on the second level we will present both the descriptive norm of ingroup and outgroup.
+Either we will present only the descriptive norm of the ingroup or we will present both the descriptive norm of ingroup and outgroup.
 If both descriptive norms are shown, the order in which they are presented will be random.

 The second independent variable will be the content of the descriptive norm of the ingroup.
-On the first level we will display the ingroup as favouring the report of the robber, on the second level we will display the ingroup as favouring not reporting the robber.
+Either we will display the ingroup as favouring the report of the robber or we will display the ingroup as favouring not reporting the robber.

 The dependent variable will be the participants rating of their certainty with which they would perform one of the two possible actions (reporting or not reporting the robber).
 The rating will be conducted on a 6-point Likert scale.

 We are going to exclude all participants who fail to pass the understanding check because this indicates that they did not pay enough attention.
 Additionally all participants who report to be neutral about their chosen social issue will be excluded since in this case we are not able to determine ingroup and outgroup.

 ## Procedure